13. Managing the beamline#

 • The Windows desktop might start with a full-screen management application that looks like the figure below.
 You can close or minimize that window.

-• Save your electrochemistry data to the assets folder as explained below.
+• Save your electrochemistry or mass spectrometry data to the assets folder as explained below.

 _images/Winvm_startup.png